 It is unclear what will happen to QROPS and the Overseas Transfer Charge when the Brexit transition period ends on 31 December 2020.
-By then, we should be completely clear about the UK/EU relationship’s future and fully prepared for the ‘new normal’.
-Unfortunately, it appears that nothing could be further from the truth as both sides accuse the other of being unreasonable, and previously agreed protocols are thrown on the bonfire.
+Until we know the UK/EU relationship it will be difficult to prepare for the ‘new normal’.

 The UK economy is heavily reliant on financial services.
 This sector makes a considerable contribution to GDP year on year.
 Almost 50% of London’s economy is dependent on financial services alone.
 EU Freedom of Movement and Services has underpinned the industry for many years and accounts for 43% of the UK’s exported financial services and £29bn in tax receipts.